BrazenCloud/beachhead/README.md

 ## Tracking coverage

-When the `beachhead:monitor` job runs, it will create 2 additional indexes: `coverage` and `coverageSummary`.
+When the `beachhead:monitor` job runs, it will create 2 additional indexes: `beachheadcoverage` and `beachheadcoveragesummary`.

-For a high level view of how the deployment is going, refer to the `coverageSummary` index.
+For a high level view of how the deployment is going, refer to the `beachheadcoveragesummary` index.

-For specific coverage information for each discovered asset, refer to the `coverage` index.
+For specific coverage information for each discovered asset, refer to the `beachheadcoverage` index.

 ## Beachhead Jobs